mtvbrianking/laravel-ussd/readme.md

 ### Exceptions

-The `<response>` tag throws a `FlowBreakException` which MUST be handled in your controller.
+The `<response>` tag throws a `FlowBreakException` which MUST be handled in your controller to manage the flow of the USSD interaction.

-Other exceptions can be caught and optionally translated to user friendly messages as shown below...
+Additionally, you can catch other exceptions and optionally translate them into user-friendly messages, as demonstrated below...

 ```php
 try {